 Prince Henry 'Harry' of Wales

-Born: 15 November 1977 Consort: Autumn Phillips (née Kelly) (2008—present) You don't hear about him very much, because he keeps a low profile as a mid-to-upper level corporate executive (having worked for Jaguar, Willams F1, and the Royal Bank of Scotland).
+Born: 15 November 1977 Consort: Autumn Phillips (née Kelly) (2008—present) Only son of Princess Anne, Princess Royal, and her first husband Mark Phillips.
+Like his sister, Peter has no royal title because his mother didn't want her children to grow up with any.
+You don't hear about him very much, because he keeps a low profile as a mid-to-upper level corporate executive (having worked for Jaguar, Williams F1, and the Royal Bank of Scotland).
 The only time he really hit the news was when he got married: his Canadian fiancee Autumn Kelly had to convert from Catholicism to Anglicanism in order to keep him and their prospective children in line for the throne, which touched off debates about the Commonwealth's succession laws.
 Other than that, only really notable for giving the Queen her first two great-grandchildren, Savannah and Isla.

 Born: 15 May 1981 Consort: Mike Tindall Following in her mother Anne's footsteps, took up competitive eventing and reigned as Eventing World Champion from 2006-2010, but could not defend her title due to some horrifically bad luck with her horse.
 Made up for it and then some, though, when she won Olympic silver for GB in eventing at the 2012 Games aboard her new mount High Kingdom.
 As the Princess Royal was dishing out the medals, all of Britain found this a little funny, too.
 She also got Sports Personality of the Year in 2006.
 Turns up in, of all things, the comic book V for Vendetta, as Queen Zara, all those above her in the list having been killed in a nuclear war.
-In June 2011, she married Mike Tindall (who plays Rugby Union for Gloucester and was at the time England Captain).
+In June 2011, she married Mike Tindall (who at the time was captain of the England national Rugby Union team, and played for Gloucester until retiring in 2014).
 When she was born she was 6th in line for the throne (now currently fifteenth), but she doesn't possess an HRH title because her mother did not want her children to grow up with any, which excludes her from automatic entitlement to royal status.
 In January 2014, she gave birth to a baby girl named Mia Grace Tindall, who is the lowest-ranked person in the line of succession who is a direct descendant of Elizabeth II, at 16th place.

 Prince George of Cambridge